rusty-bits/OC-tool/README.md

 `cd OC-tool`

 then place your config.plist file in the appropriate directory, eg.
-`cp Docs/SampleFull.plist config-RELEASE/config.plist` for making a release version
+`cp Docs/SampleFull.plist RELEASE/config.plist` for making a release version

-`cp Docs/SampleFull.plist config-DEBUG/config.plist` for making a debug version
+`cp Docs/SampleFull.plist DEBUG/config.plist` for making a debug version

 ---

 **Usage**: (*release*)

-edit `config-RELEASE/config.plist` as appropriate.
+edit `RELEASE/config.plist` as appropriate.

 `./OpenCore-tool.sh build release`

-This will create an `EFI-release` directory with all the required files, this can be copied to an EFI partition and renamed `EFI` if desired
+This will create a `RELEASE/EFI` directory with all the required files, this can be copied to an EFI partition

 ---